hughy603/anaconda-to-miniconda/docs/api/index.md

 This section provides detailed documentation for the Conda-Forge Converter Python API.
 The API is designed for developers who want to integrate the conversion functionality into their own applications or scripts.

+## Documentation Approach

+The Conda-Forge Converter uses docstring-driven documentation.
+All API documentation is generated directly from the docstrings in the source code, ensuring that the documentation is always up-to-date with the code.
+The docstrings follow the Google style format and include detailed descriptions, parameter information, return values, examples, and notes where applicable.

 ## Package Structure

 The Conda-Forge Converter package is organized into several modules: